getsentry/sentry-docs/src/collections/_documentation/error-reporting/getting-started-config/php.md

-You should `init` the Sentry PHP SDK as soon as possible during your application start:
+To capture all errors, even the one during the startup of your application, you should initialize the Sentry PHP SDK as soon as possible.

 ```php
 use function Sentry\init;